 For more novels like these, check out USA for UNHCR’s fiction book list.

-In 2018, Ahmed M. Bahr – an Iraqi-American poet and former refugee - traveled around the world to gather narratives and creative contributions from dozens of displaced young refugees living in camps as well as those adjusting to life after resettlement.
-While the Earth Sleeps We Travel is a collection of young voices -including Bahr’s own poetry- that explore the concept of “home” and the complexities of displacement.
+In 2018, Ahmed M. Badr – an Iraqi-American poet and former refugee - traveled around the world to gather narratives and creative contributions from dozens of displaced young refugees living in camps as well as those adjusting to life after resettlement.
+While the Earth Sleeps We Travel is a collection of young voices -including Badr’s own poetry- that explore the concept of “home” and the complexities of displacement.